-These are some of the excellent museums and the bustling Harborplace with its pavilions, stores, restaurants, and promenade.
+These are some excellent museums and the bustling Harbour Place with its pavilions, stores, restaurants, and promenades.
 Several old ships that are open to visitors are moored here.

 Visitors are drawn to Baltimore partly because of the city’s distinctive districts, like Little Italy, Fell’s Point, Mount Vernon, and hip Hamden.

-Between the numerous museums, historic buildings, and cultural events, which include a renowned symphony orchestra, Baltimore offers travelers a lot to see and do.
+Between the numerous museums, historic buildings, and cultural events, including a renowned symphony orchestra, Baltimore offers travelers much to see and do.